 To make the ganache:

-- Heat the cream in a microwave safe bowl just until boiling (about 1 minute).
+- Heat the cream in a microwave safe bowl until very hot, but not boiling. (about 1 minute).

-- Pour in chocolate chips and let sit for 5 minutes.
+- In a second bowl, add chocolate chips.
+Pour hot heavy cream over the chocolate chips and let sit for 5 minutes.
+Do not stir

 - Drizzle over cake before serving.